-Under Dr. Miller's leadership, the seminary attained accreditation with TRACS and licensure from the state to grant traditional degrees (BA, MA, MS), as well as the MDiv and the DMin.
+Under Dr. Miller's leadership, the seminary attained accreditation with TRACS and licensure from the state to grant traditional degrees (BA, MA, MS), as well as the M.Div. and the D.Min.
 Upon Dr. Miller's retirement in December 2004, Dr. Patrice Fischer served as interim President through November 2005, when Dr. Manuel L. Sykes became the Seminary's seventh President.
-On September 1, 2008, Dr. John Guedes began serving as Interim President, and as President on October 12, 2009 to the present.
+On September 1, 2008, Dr. John Guedes began serving as Interim President, and as President on October 12, 2009 until his death.